litone01/tp-cs2103/docs/UserGuide.md

 Format: `edit_event INDEX [n/EVENTNAME] [sd/STARTDATE] [st/STARTTIME] [ed/ENDDATE] [et/ENDTIME] [c/CATEGORY]... [t/TAG]...`
 * Edits the event at the specified `INDEX`.
-* An expired event could only be edited when users edit the past end date and time to an unexpired end date and time. <br>
-  (i.e. top extend the event).
+* An expired event could only be edited when users edit the past end date and time to an unexpired end date and time (i.e. to extend the event).
 * Except the condition above, only **unexpired** event can be edited.
 * **At least one** of the optional fields must be provided.
 * The `ENDDATE` and `ENDTIME` provided must be **after** `STARTDATE` and `STARTTIME`.